 Bear in mind that you’ll be working on a platform that you don’t actually own, as opposed to blogging on your own site.
 This means you must be careful to work around the YouTube rules to ensure you remain compliant.
 Still, it’s one of the top cash flow businesses thanks to the incredible popularity of online video.

 Podcasting is similar to blogging and YouTube, but it’s the audio variation (although many podcasts now offer video as well).
 However, podcasts have become increasingly popular, as many people like to listen when driving, exercising, or doing household chores.

 You can start a podcast on almost any topic, but you’ll need to choose a topic that will attract listeners to be profitable.

 You can combine your podcast with blogging or a YouTube channel to provide content in multiple formats.
 It’s a natural fit for affiliate marketing, and you can interview guests who want to promote their own products and services for cross promotion.

-Freelancing is a catch-all term for a variety of careers and business opportunities.
-You can leverage your existing skill set or develop a new knowledge base.
-For example, if you have good writing and language skills, you could be a freelance writer or proofreader.
+Freelancing is a catch-all term for various careers and service business opportunities.
+It’s the best business idea to leverage your existing skill set.
+For example, you could be a freelance writer or proofreader if you have good writing and language skills.
 If you’re good at coding, you could freelance as a web developer or web designer.

 It’s possible to start freelancing on sites like Upwork and then expand to your own website, depending on your business goals.